From Russell’s Paradox to Boundary-Native Intelligence

 A Note on Process:

 I come up with ideas and share my opinions across mathematics, AI architecture, cosmology, and business concepts, its what i do.
-None of these ideas are a push towards following a strictly line of reasoning but instead an attempt to ask different questions and accepting that 90% could hold no ground and realizing that whether I'm comfortable with sharing or not..
+None of these ideas are a push towards following a strict line of reasoning but instead an attempt to ask different questions and accepting that 90% could hold no ground.
 With that in mind, 10% of every idea I come up with is far greater a statistic than 10% of what i am comfortable with sharing.

 Philosophy:

-Over the past year, I’ve come to the realization that an idea in the pocket is one that would follow me to the grave and I developed the belief that whether good, bad, right, wrong, or incomplete i would release all of my ideas.
-I would reather that my ideas have the potential to spark curiosity enough in someon that they find it usefull somewhere in life.
+Over the past year, I’ve come to the realization that an idea in the pocket is one in the grave, .
+This lead me to belief that whether good, bad, right, wrong, or incomplete i would release all of my ideas.
+I would rather my ideas have the potential to spark curiosity enough in someone that they find it useful somewhere in life then carry them to my last day.
 While that has been a goal of mine I did realize that my technical understandings and presentation skills are "lacking" so i began utilizing tools such as LLM's in order to formalize my ideas and philosophies while still having control over the final product.
 This one (Boundary-Naive Set Theory: BNST and Boundary-Native Language Models: BNLM) emerged from noticing an inconsistency in how we treat paradox across domains, then formalizing that observation through collaboration with Claude.

 Call: